aebange/devnotes/Learning Angular/Creating pages in Angular with security.md

     In order to do this, we need to assign an ID to the page and then feed the roles_uicontrols table a role_id along with our object's custom ID (in this case 14000)

     In this case, we will be assigning access permission to role '4' which can be found under the roles table in the db.
-Role '4' refers to row #4 - the "NCCS_SUPERUSER"
+Role '4' refers to row #4 - the "EXAMPLE_SUPERUSER"

     Navigate to db-migrations/src/main/resources/db_migration
     Create a new sql file to insert the page into the prospective databases